Computational-Biology-OceanOmics/OceanOmics-OceanGenomes-ref-genomes/README.md

 ## Credits

-Computational-Biology-OceanOmics/OceanOmics-OceanGenomes-ref-genomes was originally adapted from the Vertebrate Genome project Galaxy pipeline (https://galaxyproject.org/projects/vgp/) by Emma de Jong and was converted to Nextflow by Adam Bennett and Lauren Huet.
+Computational-Biology-OceanOmics/OceanOmics-OceanGenomes-ref-genomes was originally adapted from the Vertebrate Genome project Galaxy pipeline (https://galaxyproject.org/projects/vgp/) by Emma de Jong and was converted to Nextflow by Lauren Huet and Adam Bennett.
 This version was built on top of the nf-core template.

 ## Citations